-The Etiquette of the Sick and the Obligation to Repent Before Death Comes According to the Book Asna al-Matalib.
+The Etiquette of the Sick and the Obligation of Repentance Before Death According to Asna al-Matalib

 Hands of a patient holding prayer beads (tasbih), praying for forgiveness.

-Complete Guide to Caring for the Deceased (Tajhizul Jenazah) According to Shafi’i Fiqh
+The Complete Guide to Islamic Funeral Rites (Tajhiz al-Janazah) According to Shafi’i Fiqh

 Complete Guide to Caring for the Deceased: A wooden funeral bier covered with a green cloth embroidered with golden Arabic calligraphy reading “Laa ilaha illallah Muhammad Rasulullah,” placed in a calm room with soft natural sunlight, symbolizing the sacred process of tajhiz al-janazah (preparing the deceased for burial).

-Death is a certainty that will come to every living creature.
-In Islam, respect for humans does not stop when the soul separates from the body.
-The body of a Muslim has a sanctity (hurmah) that must be maintained by the living.
-This process is known as janazah preparation, a series of very noble social … Read more
+Death is an absolute certainty that will inevitably approach every living creature.
+In Islam, the profound respect afforded to a human being does not terminate the moment the soul departs from the physical body.
+The body of a Muslim possesses an inherent sanctity and honor (hurmah) that must be meticulously preserved by the living.
+This … Read more

 A quiet atmosphere in a bedroom, with the deceased already covered in a long batik cloth from head to toe, illustrating the initial preparations for caring for the body before it is washed.